robrich/terraform-hands-on-workshop-aws/04-AWS-Terraform/start/README.md

    Note the new outputs showing the created resources.

    **Note:**: If Terraform failed, look at the console output for clues.
 Is there a typo in the Terraform code?
 Did you save all the files?
 Is the console in the right directory?
 As a last resort, diff the `start` and `done` folders looking for clues.

+   **Note**: There's a warning about a deprecated argument in aws_api_gateway_deployment.
+You can safely ignore that for now.

 7. Let's look in the AWS Console at the resources created.